Macrometacorp/docs/docs/graphs/graph-examples/uniquevertices-example.md

 This page provides examples of traversing graphs using the `uniqueVertices` option.
 For more information about this option, refer to [Traversal Query Syntax](../graph-queries/traversal-queries/traversal-syntax.md).

-## Use Case: Identifying Unique Viewers for Personalized Recommendations in OTT Video Streaming
+## Use Case: Identify Unique Viewers for Personalized Recommendations

 Consider an OTT video streaming service that wants to improve its content recommendations for viewers.
 The service wants to identify unique viewers who have recently watched content from a specific genre in order to offer them personalized recommendations and enhance their streaming experience.
 This approach can help the streaming service increase viewer engagement and promote content tailored to individual preferences.